-Prior to joining Frost Brown Todd, A.J. was a financial sales associate for a major brokerage institution, and later worked for a non-profit arts organization.
+Prior to joining FBT, A.J. was a financial sales associate for a major brokerage institution and later worked for a non-profit arts organization.
 His prior work experience provided him with a unique perspective on the myriad of financial issues affecting both for-profit and not-for-profit entities.
 He graduated second in his class from the University of Cincinnati College of Law where he authored numerous bankruptcy-related articles.

 University of Cincinnati Law Review, Articles Editor and Associate Member